GitoriousLispBackup/eql/helper/README.txt

 Take a look at missing-types.txt:
 These types are currently not available, as they must be integrated manually (by the author).

-Make a clean rebuild of the project (from src/eql_lib.pro and src/eql_exe.pro).
+Make a clean rebuild of the project (see README-REBUILD.txt).